roniewill/general-js/README.md

 # general-js
-Only content JS for study
+Only content JS for study and experiments